eduardohurtado/blockchain-node-backend/README.md

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can learn more in the [Node JS documentation](https://nodejs.org/docs/latest/api/).

-To learn React, check out the [React documentation](https://reactjs.org/).
+To learn Express, check out the [Express documentation](https://expressjs.com/en/starter/installing.html).